intel-analytics/ipex-llm/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 ```
 docker run -itd --name cluster-serving --net=host intelanalytics/zoo-cluster-serving:0.9.0
 ```
-Log into the container using `docker exec -it cluster-serving bash`.
+Log into the container using `docker exec -it cluster-serving bash`, go to Cluster Serving working directory by `cd cluster-serving`.

-Increase the memory size `jobmanager.heap.size` and `taskmanager.memory.process.size` to 8g (recommended) in `$FLINK_HOME/conf/flink-conf.yaml`and use `$FLINK_HOME/bin/start-cluster.sh` to start the cluster.

-Go to Cluster Serving working directory by `cd cluster-serving`.

 You can see prepared TensorFlow frozen ResNet50 model in `resources/model` directory with following structure.